gigaj0ule/system42/README.md

 other hackers who don't have debug tools.

-x42 DFU usb device id is 1337:c0de
+The DFU usb device id is 1337:c0de

 ### Employing ion beam researchers